Above & Beyond – Contributing to the Community

 Sharing our other facilities

-Throughout the year LES make its grounds and facilities available, free of charge, to local groups, societies and local charities, many on a weekly basis.
+Throughout the year LSF make its grounds and facilities available, free of charge, to local groups, societies and local charities, many on a weekly basis.
 These include:

 - Classics Society – lectures